Here’s to the Lazy Days of Summer,

 Check the Duplicate Bridge

-column in The Buffalo News each Saturday for weekly game results and
+column in The Buffalo News each Saturday for weekly game

 other announcements.
 Unfortunately, space there is limited,